Click here to enjoy TagYerit's song Adam & Eve, while you view our "trees"

 In researching the use of the name Gadgetree, I discovered that a band named Gadgets released an LP title Gadgetree in 1980 ... apparently they released records through 1989.
 I didn't found out much else about them.
 They seem to be listed as a UK techno new-wave band...

 Prior to finding this spool, I had never heard of wire recorders.
 Apparently they were developing at the same time as tape recorders.
 Danish Inventor Valdemar Poulsen at the start of the 20th century patented the "Telegraphone," a steel wire recorder for use as probably the first telephone recording machine.
-Until the early 1950s, its future seemed promising, but in 1954, tape recorders sales jumped, and they soon became obsolete.
+Until the early 1950s, its future seemed promising, but in 1954, tape recorders sales jumped, and the wire recorders soon became obsolete.

 We'd love to see and hear about your ideas and creations.
 Email rich@tagyerit.com